DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 - OpenEBS ZFS snapshot and clone are provisioned at Runner start time

-    Similar to `containerMode: dind` with containerized workflows we are able to mount our OpenEBS ZFS Conan cache PVC to the Runner container, but this is done at Runner start time, not job start time.
-The snapshot will be as old as the Runner has been idle prior to recieving a job to run.
+    Similar to `containerMode: dind` with containerized workflows, we are able to mount our OpenEBS ZFS Conan cache PVC to the Runner container, but this is done at Runner start time, not job start time.
+The snapshot will be as old as the Runner has been idle prior to receiving a job to run.

     For a highly utilized RunnerScaleSet, this is probably not a big deal.